cidones/data-science-em-producao/README.md

 ﻿# Data Science Em Producao

- Repo contains code and libraries from Data Science training from Meigarom Lopes
+ Brief summary of Data Science training from Meigarom Lopes

  ## 0.0.
 How to clone and open this project